Rooting Dahlia Cuttings: How To Take Cuttings From Dahlia Plants

 Cut above the lowest node or joint to leave a bud on the tuber.
 Place the cutting on a clean cutting board and use the sharp knife to remove the lower leaves.

 Leave the top two leaves intact.
 Dip the bottom of the cutting in liquid or powdered rooting hormone.
-Place each dahlia cutting in a 3-
+Place each dahlia cutting in a 3-inch pot filled with a mixture of half potting mix and half sand.

 Place the pots in a warm room or on a warm propagation mat.
 You can also place them on top of a refrigerator or other warm appliance.